General Office Policies

 Prescription & Refills: We prefer face-to-face appointments, and generally do not prescribe medication outside office visits.
 Medication refills will only be handled during office hours, during scheduled appointments, and only if as a Patient are CURRENTLY under our care.
 If a Patient is prescribed medication, a Patient will be given enough medication to last until a Patient’s next scheduled appointment.
 If a Patient’s appointment is rescheduled because of unforeseen circumstances, contact the office staff to arrange for medication refills.
 The best way to get a refill, if it is approved, is to contact the office directly.
 Allow at least Three business days (72 hours) for refills.
 Please Do NOT wait until you are out of medicine to request a refill.
 Prescription Refills Outside of an office visit, if allowed, cost $30.
 This fee is a non-covered charge and is NOT billable to Patient’s insurance.

-Appointments/Charges: Clinicians if the office make efforts to see a patient at their scheduled time for their scheduled time.
+Appointments/Charges: Clinicians in the office make efforts to see a patient at their scheduled time for their scheduled time.
 Situations do arise where additional time is medically needed to address a specific need.
 If the appointment goes beyond the original booked time, the Provider will bill for the additional time in session; additional time may not be billable to your insurance company and would be considered a non-covered charge.
+We ask for you to keep a credit card on file with our office and to sign a billing agreement in the office to permit collection of outstanding balances incurred from refills, phone calls, non-covered charges, copays, coinsurance, etc. Please refer to the separate payment policy.

 Administrative Fees: Phone calls, letters, review of medical records, form completion, etc. will be billed based on the complexity of the job.
 Please be prepared to pay before your request.
 The basic fee schedule is noted in this Patient Pack and discussed in the Non-Covered Services/Charges section of Policies on Insurance & Payment.